 Top 5 cheapest states

-3. Utah Mormons, monoliths and now add modestly priced energy to what Utah is known for, as it is the third cheapest state for energy with an average monthly cost of just $107 a month or an annual cost of $1,285.
+Add modestly priced energy to everything Utah is known for, as it’s the third cheapest state for energy with an average monthly cost of $107 a month or an annual cost of $1,285.
 Utah is actually the cheapest state for electricity at $76 a month but only the 13th lowest for natural gas prices at an average of $31 a month.

 Top 5 most expensive states for energy in the USA